maitreverge/ft_transcendence/ultimate_project/authentication/FLO_NOTES.md

 --------------------------------------------------------------------------------

 ⛔ ✅
+## DONE OF THE DAY
+✅  Simplifies the django admin panel credentials

+## TO DO LATER
+⛔ ✅  Split `admin` id from the `Players` logic to avoid getting disconnected (complicated, if we can avoid it is good )

 # PRIORITY

-⛔ ✅  Split `admin` id from the `Players` logic to avoid getting disconnected ⛔ ✅  Simplifies the django admin panel credentials
-⛔ ✅  Strip every useless requirements logics from `user`, `authentication` and `database-api` ⛔ ✅
+⛔ ✅  Strip every useless requirements logics from `user`, `authentication` and `database-api`

-## DATABASE ENTRYPOINTS
-⛔ ✅

-JWT :
+## JWT :

 ⛔ ✅ Create a very specific login and register route free of JWT requirements ⛔ ✅ Connect the form for login in the first place WITHOUT 2FA